MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Appendix

-In the first iteration (iteration 0), the probability is low but increases significantly in the subsequent iterations.
-After applying \textit{Logits Editing}, the probability improves slightly, as shown in Fig. \ref{fig:after_conf} and \ref{fig:before_conf}.
-Eventually, the probability saturates in the later iterations (see Figure \ref{fig:logit_plot}).
-Since the probability of most token predictions approaches one, \textit{Logits Editing} cannot further modify the logits, preventing any updates to the trajectory.
+In the first step (step 0), the probability is low but increases significantly in the subsequent steps.
+After applying \textit{Logits Optimization}, the probability improves slightly, as shown in Fig. \ref{fig:before_conf} and \ref{fig:after_conf}.
+Eventually, the probability saturates in the later steps (see Figure \ref{fig:logit_plot}).
+Since the probability of most token predictions approaches one, \textit{Logits Optimization} cannot further modify the logits, preventing any updates to the trajectory.